Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 ## Submit tasks

-Previously in `@azure/batch`, you can use the `BatchServiceClient` instance to submit a task to a job with the `task.add` method.
+Previously in `@azure/batch`, you could use the `BatchServiceClient` instance to submit a task to a job with the `task.add` method.
 The following example demonstrates how to submit a task with the `BatchServiceClient` instance.

 ```typescript
 import { BatchServiceModels } from "@azure/batch"